 Comprised of four miles of sandy beaches and with acres of heathland and sand dunes to explore, Studland Bay and Nature Reserve has something for everyone.

 A short drive from Swanage, Studland Bay lies just over the headland of Ballard Down at the northern end of Swanage Beach.

 Studland Bay is home to a thriving watersports scene as well as important heathland and wetlands habitats, which support an array of wildlife – including all six British reptiles.

 Its four beaches offer something different for everyone – from family-friendly sections with café and toilet facilities to rugged and unspoilt areas perfect for escaping it all.

-A unique part of the Jurassic Coast with access to Old Harry Rocks and the start of the South West Coast Path, Studland Bay can be easily reached from Swanage and Wareham, as well as from Poole and Bournemouth via the Sandbanks Ferry.
+A unique part of the Jurassic Coast, with easy access to Old Harry Rocks and the start of the South West Coast Path (England’s longest national walking trail), Studland Bay can be easily reached from Swanage and Wareham, as well as from Poole and Bournemouth via the Sandbanks Ferry.

 The beaches of Studland Bay

 Knoll Beach is Studland Bay’s largest and most popular beach.
 Backed by sand dunes to explore and woodland paths to wander, Knoll Beach provides a full and varied day out.

 Studland Watersports is based at Knoll Beach, offering kayak, pedalo and paddle board hire; or for the adrenalin-junkies, wakeboarding, waterskiing and banana rides.